TechHamara/Wled-Controller/README.md

 | name | text

 ### ClearSegments
 Clear all segments.
+Example: ClearSegments() clears all segments.

 ### Segment
 Set a segment with effect and color.
+Example: Segment(1, 0, 100, 1, 100, 100, [255, 0, 0]) sets segment 1 with effect 1, speed 100, intensity 100, and color [255, 0, 0].

 | Parameter | Type
 | - | - |